benwiggy/PDFsuite/README.md

 4. Rotate (rotate.py)

 This will rotate all the pages of any PDF files by 90˚ into a new file suffixed "+90".
-It actually loads in pages, applies a graphical transform and re-saves, using CGPDFDocument and CGPDFPage.
-It might be simpler to use MacOS PDFKit's PDFDocument and PDFPage objects, which allow the direct setting and getting of a rotation value.
-But not as much fun.
+There are two rotate scripts: one uses CoreGraphics's CGPDFDocument and CGPDFPage, to create a PDF object, apply a graphical transform to each page and re-save.
+The second one uses PDFKit's PDFDocument and PDFPage, which allow the direct setting and getting of a rotation parameter for each page.
+Easier, but not as much fun.

 5. Creator (creator.py)

-This will write a copy of the PDF, changing the "Creator" metadata to the value supplied.
+This script writes a copy of the PDF, changing the "Creator" metadata to the value supplied.
 Other metadata keys are supplied, allowing the script to be easily modified for other metadata values.
 If no output file is set, it will overwrite the input file.

 6. Add Page Number (pagenumber.py)

-This script adds a page number to facing pages of PDFs.
+This script adds a folio number to facing pages of PDFs.
 Users can set the offset position from the outer top corner, font, size.
 There are also settings for the scale, opacity and angle of text.
 A new file is produced, suffixed "NUM".

 7. Export pages as images (pdf2tiff.py)